GenesisFan64/Tester-MARS/README.md

-# Tester-MARS
+Quick 32X Hardware bug and error tester

-Quick 32X hardware bugs and errors tester
+TODO: better description of this.